Dear Mr. Editor:

 Community apathy is what leaves me wondering why I am completely invisible to everyone within a 60 mile radius of my home.
 Not a single person seems to hear a word I am saying.

-No one should be invisible, and it concerns to live in a community that has demonstrated a total lack of empathy and compassion.
+No one should be invisible, and it concerns me to live in a community that has demonstrated a total lack of empathy and compassion.
 So yes, once again, my neighbors may hate me, blame me, or just plain pretend I don’t exist.
-Unless, of course they need something… the simple that I don’t have anything to give.
+Unless, of course they need something that I don’t have to give.

 Perhaps you made a profit of the publication of this article, just as the news story I sold for $1.00 a year ago made the publishes 47 times that amount.